Luloisshen/grizli_visual_tool/README.md

 ## To setup your own catalog:
 - Required catalog columns:
-  - 'ID': this is the same as ID of field.
+  - 'grizli_ID': this is the same as ID of field.
 For example, 'ngdeep_00001';
   - 'MAG': the magnitude of object.
 For example, for ngdeep, we use F150W band;
-  - 'grizli_z': Grizli fitted redshift;
+  - 'z_grizli': Grizli fitted redshift;
   - 'z_phot': photometry redshift from pure photometry data.
 - Required files are .sed.png, .stack.png, .stack.fits, .full.png and .1D.fits